marwendoukh/EncryptedCommunicationPython/README.md

 2. Run client.py in your machine
 3. The server will send you the current logged user (just an example, you can change it)

+**You can run it in the same PC as well , just open two Terminals**

-Make sure that you put the "myowncertif" folder in the same directory as server.py : it contains the TLS certificates
+**Make sure that you put the "myowncertif" folder in the same directory as server.py : it contains the TLS certificates**

 Communicate securely and protect your privacy , Enjoy !